Is Trump's Tax Plan Speeding Up the Looming Social Security Funding Crisis?

 “The funding shortfall is an action-forcing event,” Nancy Altman, president for Social Security Works, previously told Kiplinger.
 “There is absolutely zero chance that Congress is not going to act and let that go into effect.”

-The Social Security Administration (SSA) is among the federal agencies that have been hit by budget and staffing cuts under the Trump administration.
-While workforce reductions won’t reduce your benefit amount, they may impact your experience with SSA customer representatives or the application process to receive benefits.
+The Social Security Administration is among the federal agencies that have been hit by budget and staffing cuts under the Trump administration.
+While workforce reductions won’t reduce your benefit amount, they could impact your experience with SSA customer representatives or the application process to receive benefits.

-The U.S. Treasury also announced it would phase out paper checks starting September 30th, 2025.
-There’s no telling if staff reductions may impact Social Security beneficiaries.
+The U.S. Treasury also announced it would phase out paper checks starting September 30, 2025.
+It's unclear if staff reductions could impact Social Security beneficiaries.

 Stay tuned to Kiplinger as we cover this developing news.